 McCarthy, Cormac.
 The Orchard Keeper.
 Vintage, New York, 1965.
 F; 11/20.

 A friend listing the books on his “to be read” shelf mentioned this.
 Classic fiction is sometimes surprisingly rewarding (Middlemarch, Mrs. Dalloway).
-I’ve read McCarthy’s All the Pretty Horses and The Road, and they were dark and pretty rich with serious emotion.
-This one, McCarthy’s first, felt heavily like Faulkner, especially like The Sound and the Fury: the South around 1930, acceptance of a rough life, violence, obscurity.
-Events evolve in and against an overwhelming wilderness and the emotional weight here permeates from that backdrop more than from what happens in the story, the characters, or any kind of moral ideas.
+I’ve read McCarthy’s All the Pretty Horses and The Road, and they were dark and rich with serious emotion.
+This one, McCarthy’s first, felt heavy like Faulkner, especially like The Sound and the Fury: the South around 1930, acceptance of a rough life, violence, obscurity.
+Events evolve in and against an overwhelming wilderness and a lot of the emotional weight is carried by that backdrop more than by what the story, its events, its characters characters, or any kind of allegedly coherent moral ideas.

 Particular details are authentic and darkly comical.
 A wonderfully dilapidated bar has a back porch hanging over a gully into which the proprietor sweeps garbage and bottles after closing.
-One night the drinkers on the porch hear nails pulling loose and many of them fall into the gully as the porch collapses.
+One night the drinkers on the porch hear nails pulling loose and the ones that can’t make it into the bar quickly fall into the gully as the porch collapses.
 McCarthy’s southern dialogue is phonetic, without punctuation: “you cain’t hardly get there from here, he said.
 You ort to of come thew Sunshine, crost the river there…”

-Themes whirling around in this dark world come up only gradually from its obscurity.
+If we are orderly-minded and looking for themes in this dark dizzy world they come up only gradually from its obscurity.
 Young John’s coming-of-age as a trapper, old Arthur’s doomed iron conservative endurance, Sylder’s petty lawbreaking, and the harsh authority of the police.
 People and events driven by a brutal surrounding adapt in their way to its will and carry on.

 Just now I’m reading some of DH Lawrence’s essays and I remember his wild commentary on classic American fiction.
-He might have seen Faulkner and McCarthy as a bit Melville-like, pushing forward without knowing what it was a mysterious and wonderful horror that may find its way to redemption through the telling.
-I finished this novel with a respect-for-the-past reverence that didn’t fit for me with the dizzy confusion of reading it.
-It’s Lawrence-like too for a good storyteller to achieve artistic solemnity and disturb it at the same time.
-8.2/9.3
+He might have seen Faulkner and McCarthy as a bit Melville-like, pushing forward without knowing what it was a mysterious and wonderful horror that can only find its way to redemption through the telling itself.
+I finished this novel with a respect-for-the-past reverence that didn’t fit for me with the whirling confusion of reading it.
+It’s Lawrence-like too for a good storyteller to piece together solemnity and tear it down it at the same time.